Dynamic Clearing and Contagion in Financial Networks: Derivation of Inter-Default Time Continuous-Time Clearing from Discrete-Time Clearing

 Rearranging these terms we are able to deduce that, for any firm $i \in \ncal$,

-Coupled with the assumption that the societal node always has positive wealth, we are thus able to consider the limiting behavior of \eqref{eq:discrete-Vdt} as the step-size $\Dt$ tends to 0.
+Coupled with the assumption that the societal node always has positive cash account, we are thus able to consider the limiting behavior of \eqref{eq:discrete-Vdt} as the step-size $\Dt$ tends to 0.
 To do so, consider